Sensuntepeque Good Friday Carpet: A Stunning Holy Week Tradition in El Salvador

 Sensuntepeque Good Friday carpet: A Tradition Rooted in Devotion

-Sensuntepecans carefully create this carpet from colored sawdust or salt, flower petals, and other natural materials; they often depict sacred images of Christ’s Passion, biblical scenes, or religious symbols.
+Residents of Sensuntepeque carefully craft carpets using colored sawdust, salt, flower petals, and other natural materials.
+The designs often portray sacred images of Christ’s Passion, biblical scenes, and religious symbols.

-In Sensuntepeque, this long tradition has evolved into creating the largest Holy Week carpet in the country, which the people of this district take pride in.
+In Sensuntepeque, this tradition has grown into the creation of the largest Holy Week carpet in the country—an achievement the community takes great pride in.

-What began decades ago as a local religious practice has since evolved into a signature event that honors Christ’s journey and unites the entire community.
+What began decades ago as a local religious practice has evolved into a signature event that honors Christ’s journey while bringing the entire community together.

-Parishioners, artisans, youth groups, schools, and families come together, many working through the night to meticulously assemble their portion of the design.
+Parishioners, artisans, youth groups, schools, and families all participate, many working through the night to carefully assemble their portion of the design.

 SEE ALSO: Exploring El Salvador Culture: Embracing Vibrant Customs and Traditions with Warm-hearted People